JoshBradshaw/joshbradshaw.github.io/_posts/2015-06-15-arduino-water-jet.markdown

 ![](/assets/img/breadboard-model.jpg)

-Once I got the circuit working on the breadboard, I built up the prototype on [an Adafruit perma-proto breadboard](http://www.adafruit.com/products/590).
+Once I got the circuit working on the breadboard, Emma Cooper and I built the prototype on [an Adafruit perma-proto breadboard](http://www.adafruit.com/products/590).
 The prototype has screw terminals for all five pumps, and for all of the servo motors.
 An overhead view of the board is shown below.

 ![](/assets/img/amplifier-prototype.jpg)